 KC's Associate Degree in Respiratory Therapy provides five semesters of instruction in respiratory theory, lab & clinical practice.
 It also provides instruction in biological & behavioral sciences and humanities.

 To apply to the College, please click the Apply button below.
 To apply to this program, scroll to the bottom of the page and under “Additional Information”, choose the Allied Health Applications link.

 Upon successful completion of this degree students will be prepared for employment as a Respiratory Therapist in a Hospital setting caring for newborn to geriatric patients, Skilled Care Facility, Nursing Home, Clinics, Home Care, and Doctor’s Office.

 To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by Registered Respiratory Therapists (RRT’s).

-- Objective #1-A: Upon completion of the program all students will demonstrate the ability to comprehend, apply and evaluate clinical information relevant to their role as a registered respiratory therapist.
+- Outcome #1-A: Demonstrate the ability to interpret, apply, and evaluate clinical information relevant to their role as a Respiratory Therapist.
 (Cognitive Domain)

-- Objective #1-B: Upon completion of the program all students will demonstrate the technical proficiency necessary with all skills to fulfill the role of a registered respiratory therapist.
+- Outcome #1-B: Demonstrate the technical proficiency necessary with all skills to fulfill the role of a Respiratory Therapist.
 (Psychomotor Domain)

-- Objective #1-C: Upon completion of the program all students will demonstrate personal behaviors consistent with professional expectations for a registered respiratory therapist.
+- Outcome #1-C: Demonstrate personal behaviors consistent with professional expectations for a Respiratory Therapist.
 (Affective Domain)